 If a container does well in the oven, it should be fine for your electric pressure cooker, including oven-safe glass, ceramic, silicone, and metal.
 The container should not touch the inside wall of the cooker, and the lid must be able to close and seal.

 For this recipe, I tried a metal cake pan, a large ceramic dish, both of which did fine, and individual ramekins.
 The ramekins worked by far the best.
-They’re 8-ounce porcelain souffle dishes, which is a refined type of ceramic.
-Click on the below photo to check them out on Amazon.
-I have 8 of them, and use them for all kinds of things from cobblers, to soup starters for parties, to single serve breakfast casseroles.
-Four of them can fit into my Instant Pot on the trivet.
+They’re 8-ounce porcelain soufflé dishes, which is a refined type of ceramic.
+Mine are 3.5 inches in diameter at the top of the ramekin, and 3″ in diameter at the bottom.
+They’re 2.5 inches high.
+Most 8-ounce ramekins are 4 inches in diameter, which only allows for 3 ramekins to fit into a 6-quart Instant Pot.

 Why were individual ramekins the most successful?
 The crust texture was more even using these individual ramekins.
 And for bonus points, it was a perfect way to cook up a yummy fruit dessert for 2, and not have a large cobbler in the refrigerator calling my name for days.
 Assuming it would last that long.
 Which it wouldn’t.